back to previous page

 Right: Inkjet prints lare like a sponge full of ink – they bleed into the circulation water of the paper mill (click pictures to enlarge)

-Recent developments comfirm that it is possible to develop inkjet printing systems that are good deinkable (see below).
+Recent developments comfirm that it is possible to develop inkjet printing systems that are good deinkable (more about deinkable inkjet).

 For completely different reasons, current liquid toner (Indigo) prints fail to pass INGEDE's deinkability test.
 They leave large, visible dirt specks (photo composition showing the size of the specks below) resulting from the very flexible ink film that peels off the paper.
 In general, in a mill it requires additional energy and leads to significant fiber losses to reduce the number of dirt specks coming into the recycling process from various sources.
 INGEDE discusses this with HP.